dendronhq/dendron-site/vault/dendron.topic.publish-legacy.advanced.md

 <!-- ### Exclude line from publication

 Sometimes, you just want to keep a few lines private while publishing the rest of your vault.
 You can do that with `Local only`.
-In order to mark a line as `Local Only`, add the following markdown comment at the end of the line: `<!--LOCAL_ONLY_LINE-->`
+In order to mark a line as `Local Only`, add the following Markdown comment at the end of the line: `<!--LOCAL_ONLY_LINE-->`

 ```markdown
 Hello World!  <!-- Will be published -->